Sunil-Pradhan/javascript-cheatsheet/README.md

 In short: _Module is a JavaScript file where we write codes.
 The objects in a module are not available for use, unless the module file exports them._

+In ES6 the Module syntax has been standardized.
+So let's say we have two files `ModuleA.js` and `ModuleB.js` then each of these files become a JavaScript Module.

+So if we have a function in `ModuleB.js` to use it in `ModuleA.js` we `export` from `ModuleB.js` and `import` in `ModuleA.js`.

 <br/>
 <div align="right">